0xZF/my_blog/_posts/2021-11-05-companyrejection.markdown

 * Crypto.com
 * Binance
 * Lots of cryptocurrency trading start ups not sure if safe to work at though lol pay is competitive though
+* Lots of dodgy prop trading shops like star beta not sure if safe

 ## Finance ##
 **Too many to list here are a few examples**